Production Order refers to an order issued by a company to produce a specific quantity of a product at a specific time frame.

 Cancel a Production Order

 A Production Order can be canceled if it is in Draft or Finalized status.
-This simply means that you will not go through with the production.
+This means that you will not go through with the production.
 Once the Production Order is canceled, you will no longer be able to revert it.
 If you wish to reactivate a canceled Production Order, you will have to clone it.
 All committed stock on a canceled Production Order will be returned to your inventory as Available stock.

 Stop a Production Order